 4. Don’t Move Your Whole Supply Chain, Just Enough

-This saved them thousands of dollars, in the end.
+This saved them tens of thousands of dollars, in the end.

 5. Compliance Will Always Pay Off